 Children under 16 should never be given non-prescription medicines without their parents' written consent.
-Non-prescriptive medication will only be administered at school if it would be detrimental to the child's health not to do so.
+Non-prescriptive medication will only be administered at school in exceptional circumstances and their use will be reviewed after seven days.
+If there is a longer requirement for use of non-prescription medication, the school nurse will advise on the long term strategy for the child.

 In exceptional circumstances (authorised by the Headteacher/ Deputy Headteacher or Little Pilgrims Manager only) the administering of non-prescribed medicine will be permitted e.g. in case of an emergency if a parent is on their way to collect a sick child.
 Consent in this case may be obtained verbally from the parent.
 In such instances, written confirmation from the parent confirming the verbal consent must be obtained as soon as possible after the event.